- Roofing Cost 2023

 - Not All Roofing Companies Are Equal

-Roofing cost in 2021 depends on the market supply and demand, the quality of the roofing shingles, the roof pitch (steep and shallow roofs cost more), the roof area, and the complexity of the roof.
+Roofing cost depends on the market supply and demand, the quality of the roofing shingles, the roof pitch, the roof area, and the complexity of the roof.
+In addition, with current global uncertainty, the cost of roofing materials may increase significantly in 2023.

 Check out our blog post on the cost of re-roofing.